toaderflorin/eksia/_posts/2020-01-12-scaling-sql.markdown

 While we can show a user's timeline by querying just one shard, we can't really do that for feeds, because individual users are most likely following a multitude of users residing on multiple shards.
 Social media sites implement a system called infinite scrolling where as the user scrolls the page down, more content is loaded with multiple shards are being hit.

-* For an application like Facebook, users mostly tend to follow users in their own country, so we can try combining users with the same country on the same node.
+* With applications like Facebook, users mostly tend to follow users in their own country, so we can try combining users with the same country on the same node.

 * An asynchronous job could update a feed table with post ids for each user.
 Obviously this is not instantaneous which is why if you're using Facebook you might have noticed that there's a delay between a using posting something and that post showing up on your feed.
 Also not all posts show up in your feed, only a small portion of them.
 This is both to make your feed more easily consumable and to save up resources.